 There are other signs of difficulty that may not even seem related to math.
-For example, you might see your child struggling with very simple concepts, like “more” and “less” and “bigger” and “smaller.
-Your child might also have trouble understanding amounts or the order of things in a list, such as “first,” “second” or “third.”
+For example, you might see your child struggling with very simple concepts, like “more” vs. “less” and “bigger” vs. “smaller.”
+Your child might also have trouble understanding amounts or the order of things in a list, such as “first,” “second,” or “third.”

 The ability to understand these and other basic concepts is known as

 number sense.
 When kids have poor number sense, it makes it hard to learn math.

 Avoid COVID Slide with tips and tools designed to help your child return to the classroom.

 As kids move through school and have to learn more complex math, their challenges may show up in other ways.
 Here are some skills kids may struggle with:

 Why is math so hard for some kids?
 When kids struggle with math, it doesn’t mean they’re not smart.
 It also doesn’t mean they’re lazy.
 In fact, kids who have trouble with math are often trying really hard.
 They just need more and better support to improve.

 All kids develop math skills at different rates.
 Younger kids might just need more time to hit math milestones.

 Sometimes, even when kids understand math, they may feel anxious about doing math at all.
 Some people call this math anxiety.
 Kids get so stressed out about math that it gets in the way of learning math.
 It can make it seem like they’re struggling with math, even if they aren’t.